280north/narwhal/doc/narwhal.md

     as a shell script to load any system-level configuration variables like `NARWHAL_DEFAULT_PLATFORM`.
 From there,
-    it discerns and exports the `NARWHAL_PLATFORM` and `NARWHAL_PLATFORM_HOME`.
+    it discerns and exports the `NARWHAL_PLATFORM` and `NARWHAL_PLATFORM_HOME` environment variables.
     It then executes the
     platform-specific script,
     `$NARWHAL_PLATFORM_HOME/bin/narwhal-$NARWHAL_PLATFORM`.

 *   `platforms/{platform}/bin/narwhal-{platform}`

-    This platform-specific `bash` script performs some
+    This `bash` script performs some platform-specific
-    platform-specific configuration, like augmenting the
+    configuration, like augmenting the Java `CLASSPATH`
-    Java CLASSPATH for the Rhino platform, and executes the platform-specific bootstrap JavaScript using the
+    for the Rhino platform, and executes the platform-specific bootstrap JavaScript using the
     JavaScript engine for the platform.

     Some platforms, like `k7` require the JavaScript engine